 SECTION 3.5.
 Notification of Leave

-If the need for FMLA leave is foreseeable, an employee requesting leave must provide at least 30 days advance notice to the (School Leader or other job title).
+If the need for FMLA leave is foreseeable, an employee requesting leave must provide at least 30 days advance notice to the Executive Director.
 If such advance notice is not possible, the employee must give said notice as soon as practicable, ordinarily within one to two working days of learning of the need for leave.
 When planning medical treatment, the employee should make a reasonable effort to schedule the treatment so that any corresponding leave will not unduly disrupt the operations of the school or classroom instruction.

 SECTION 3.6.
 Benefits and Return to Work